Birth Trauma and Post Natal PTSD

 - You experienced poor postnatal care

-In these scenarios, people who witness their partner’s traumatic childbirth experience may also feel traumatised as a result.
+In these scenarios, people who witness their partner’s traumatic childbirth experience may also develop PTSD or C-PTSD as a result.

 What is different about Post Natal PTSD and PTSD?

-There are many symptoms of PTSD, but it’s thought that Post Natal PTSD has some specific symptoms too
+There are many symptoms of PTSD and C-PTSD, but it’s thought that PTSD from a traumatic childbirth has some specific symptoms too

 - revisiting images of labour and birth